steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 Then, we are ready to use our **webpack.config.js**.
 It will be similar to the code snippet below.

-Finding the working Webpack configuration will not be easy.
-So verify the project compile first and read the documentations for them.
+**Finding the working Webpack configuration is not easy**.
+So verify the project compile first and read the documentations for each of them thoroughly.

 ```js
 const webpack = require("webpack");